Economic & Housing Research

 Our weekly survey shows the rates, fees, and points for the most popular mortgage products.

 Every month we provide our Insights into current housing issues and our Outlook on the economy with special focus on the housing sector.

 Our monthly look at the stability of the housing market for the nation, each state and the District of Columbia, and the top 100 metros.

 Our quarterly review of house price values for the nation, each state and the District of Columbia, and 367 MSAs.

-Our quarterly report analyzes the refinancing trends of borrowers who recently refinanced their home loans.
+Our quarterly analysis shows the refinancing trends of borrowers who recently refinanced their home loans.